Women’s contributions matter and make a material difference to development effectiveness

 Women workers may be relatively more concentrated in categories 1 and 4 – although this is highly context-dependent, and social norms may constrain their participation in category 2.
 Category 3 may be more emergent and open to creating new gender-equitable norms.
 However, existing societal beliefs around women’s suitability to access new technologies may influence how women’s participation is approached.

-The implication of the differential positioning of women in each quadrant (whether a quadrant is currently women-dominated, men-dominated, or emergent) is that any strategies for women’s empowerment will need to address this positioning directly.
 The next chapter addresses common challenges, opportunities and recommendations for women’s economic empowerment from across the GLOW programme.
 Each challenge and recommendation discussed should be interpreted through the women’s positioning in different job areas.
 For example, the familiar call for women’s increased participation in leadership, as applied to the low-carbon, climate-resilient transition, is especially germane for categories 1, 2 and 3, where women are under-represented as leaders.
 The call for increased women’s access to productive assets and specific strategies for achieving this is relevant to all four categories, and so on.

 Profound potential exists for women’s economic empowerment across all four categories.
 Their empowerment uniformly promises to catapult forward the low-carbon/carbon-positive and climate-resilient potential in each category of economic activity.
 Realising this potential relies on deep gender analysis and multi-faceted strategies, tailored to each context.